Google uses AI in many of its products, like Gmail’s Smart Compose, Google Search summaries, Google Assistant, and even on Android devices.

 If you have this enabled via Search Labs, you can opt out easily:

-• Confirm if prompted: this will opt you out of the generative AI search results.
+- Confirm if prompted: This will disable the generative AI search results for you

-Chrome is gradually rolling out AI features, including writing help and personalized browsing.
-You can manage them:
+Chrome is gradually rolling out AI technology and offering features like writing assistance and personalized browsing.
+You can manage these settings:

 Google Assistant is the voice-activated AI helper on Android devices (activated by “Hey Google” or by long-pressing the home/power button).